colerichmond/DSC180B-Capstone/index.md

 ## Conclusion

+From our Veil of Darkness analysis, we concluded that driver/officer race pairings played a significant role in officers' decisions to initiate traffic stops in Florida, but did not play a significant role in officers' decisions to initiate traffic stops in Pittsburgh.
+Due to time not being present in South Carolina's traffic stops data, we were not able to perform our Veil of Darkness analysis on South Carolina's traffic stops.

-Shown below is a chart specifying the outcomes which we found significant for specific driver race pairings:
+Shown below is a chart specifying the post-stop outcomes which we found statistically significant for specific driver race pairings:

 <div style="text-align:center"><img src="imgs/PSA_Outcome.svg" /></div>